isaaclyman/wait-for-it/README.md

 `new Whenable([whenable1, whenable2, ..whenableN], Behavior?)`: When constructed with an array of Whenables, Whatables or Chainables, this returns a Whenable that will complete when each one has completed.

-**Mix and match:** You can pass or push a mixture of Whenables, Whatables, Chainables and Promises to a Whenable.
+**Mix and match:** You can pass or push a mixture of IWhenables (Whenables, Whatables, and Chainables) and Promises to a Whenable.
 Each of these is called an "element" of the Whenable.

 #### Whatable